abolfazlyousefi5/password-generator/README.md

 Enter The Length Of Password : 12
 Generated Password : 9&Ma%fT$h!Q1

-## 📌 About :
+## 📌 About
 This is a mini project written in Python for practicing basics such as:

-.Working with loops
+- Working with loops

-.Handling user input
+- Handling user input

-.Using built-in libraries like random and string
+- Using built-in libraries like random and string

 Useful for anyone learning Python and beginners who want to practice simple but practical projects.